thillRobot/ros_workshop/module2/tutorial2_install_ros/tutorial2_install_ros.md

 ## Installation Instructions

 The following commands must be entered into the Ubuntu terminal.
-Press CTRL+ALT+T to open a new terminal, then carefully copy each command and paste it into the terminal then press ENTER. **The terminal commands are shown `formatted as commands`.**
+Press CTRL+ALT+T to open a new terminal.
+Carefully copy (CTRL+C) each command and paste (CTRL+SHIFT+V) it into the terminal then press ENTER. **The terminal commands are shown `formatted as commands`.**

 ### Step 0 - Update the Ubuntu System